ppy/osu/README.md

 If the build fails, try to restore NuGet packages with `dotnet restore`.

-_Due to a historical feature gap between .NET Core and Xamarin, running `dotnet` CLI from the root directory will not work for most commands.
-This can be resolved by specifying a target `.csproj` or the helper project at `build/Desktop.proj`.
-Configurations have been provided to work around this issue for all supported IDEs mentioned above._

 ### Testing with resource/framework modifications

 Sometimes it may be necessary to cross-test changes in [osu-resources](https://github.com/ppy/osu-resources) or [osu-framework](https://github.com/ppy/osu-framework).
 This can be quickly achieved using included commands: